 - Drizzle the flesh with either:

-Olive oil, salt and pepper OR melted ghee, maple syrup, and a touch of cinnamon (for the recipe here, choose oil, salt and pepper).
+Olive oil, salt and pepper (savory) OR melted ghee, maple syrup, and a touch of cinnamon (sweet).
+For the recipe here, choose oil, salt and pepper.

 If you have a particularly large or small squash, either add or subtract about 10 minutes and watch closely near the end of the cook time.

 Okay, back to it.
 Right now, I’m prepping to go out of town for Thanksgiving, so that means eating what’s left in the fridge and pantry, avoiding a trip to the grocery store at all costs.
 I had a few acorn squash to roast, so I did a quick search of what I had to see what I could use to make a meal.

 I just love it when things work out so perfectly like that, don’t you?
 Honestly, I couldn’t have planned this stuffed acorn squash recipe better if I tried.